Gavin-Persad/predictions/plan.md

 - have in rounds, similar to the george cup with scrollable columns and player list which is checked off✅
 - show selections only after live start✅
 - mark selections as correct or incorrect once scores are in.✅
+- one round complete and one player shows as winner, winner should only show when one player is left and all others eliminated.
+Once a second round it added, the winners column is removed.
+- players not being checked off on the players list when eliminated.
-- no winners show reset coming warning
+- no winners show reset coming warning⏳

 21. Test cups and format⏳